Two portals to GeV sterile neutrinos : dipole versus mixing

 We then identified (section \ref{sec:PD} and appendices) the region of parameters where $N_i$ production is dominated by the dipole or, alternatively, by the mixing with SM neutrinos of each given flavour.
 An analogous analysis was conducted on the various $N_i$ decay channels induced by the dipole and by the mixing.
 In particular, we showed that there are regions where the dipole dominates both production and decay, even for mixing angles as large as currently allowed.

-The experimental sensitivities to the dipole were presented in section \ref{sec:dipole_signal}.
+The experimental sensitivities to the dipole were presented in section \ref{sec:dipole_signal}, under the optimistic assumption that the background for the mono-photon signal can be reduced to negligible levels.
 In the zero-mixing limit, the current NA62 data-taking and the future FASER2 experiments have similar sensitivity, covering the region with sterile masses $M_i\lesssim 0.3$ GeV and dim-five dipole coefficient $d\gtrsim 2\times 10^{-6}$ GeV$^{-1}$, corresponding to new charged states close to the TeV scale.
 The SHiP experiments will improve the sensitivity to $M_i\lesssim 1$ GeV and $d\gtrsim 10^{-7}$ GeV$^{-1}$.

 On the other hand, a non-zero mixing can greatly enhance $N_i$ production, and thus strongly increase the detector sensitivity, so that SHiP may reach sterile neutrinos as heavy as $\simeq 5$ GeV, and a dipole coefficient as small as $d\sim 10^{-8}-10^{-9}$ GeV$^{-1}$, corresponding to new charged states as heavy as $\sim 10^3$ TeV.
 However, the mixing also induces an additional contribution $d^{EW}$ to the electromagnetic dipole, from $W$/charged lepton loops, that may be sufficient to generate a detectable photon signal in the window 0.3 GeV $\lesssim M_i \lesssim 3$ GeV, even in the limit $d\to 0$.
 On the one hand, this effect may overwrite part of the signal from the dim-five dipole; on the other hand, it constitutes an irreducible signature of the active-sterile mixing.